adolgert/CompetingClocks.jl/docs/src/distributions.md

 # How Fleck Decides What Happens Next

 Fleck simulates generalized semi-Markov processes (GSMP).
 Every event in a generalized semi-Markov process is chosen as the result of a competion among clocks to see which fires next.
-Let's describe here how clocks compete and begin by contrasting that with how SimJulia works.

-The flow of control in a [SimJulia](https://simjuliajl.readthedocs.io/en/stable/welcome.html) simulation is based on tasks.
+In a *process-oriented* simulation (like [SimJulia](https://simjuliajl.readthedocs.io/en/stable/welcome.html)), control flow is based on tasks.
 Each task performs some action on the state, rolls the dice, and sets a wake-up time.
-It might wake up as expected, or it might be interrupted by another task's actions.
-The simulation code decides when it will wake next, and then it draws random numbers to determine what to do.
-In contrast, a simulation using Fleck will create a set of possible next events, assign a probability distribution for *when* each can happen, and the timing of which happens first determines *which* next event happens.
+It might wake up as expected and possible execute code, or it might be interrupted by another task's actions.
+In contrast, an *event-oriented* simulation using Fleck will create a set of possible next events, assign a probability distribution for *when* each can happen, and the timing of which happens first determines *which* next event happens.
 Let's look at how a probability distribution describes the time for an event to happen and then how they compete in Fleck.

 ## Distributions in Time